chalvors/Septicemia/Doc/README/Kyle's README/BOSS_README.md

 FEATURES?

-A* Pathfinding
+- A* Pathfinding
-Fully functioning upgrade system using a decorator pattern
+- Fully functioning upgrade system using a decorator pattern
+- Sprite Renderer

 FUNCTIONS/SCRIPTS